mrhassansaif/LaptopScout/README.md

 ### Contributions:
 Contributions and feedback are welcome!
 Feel free to fork the repository and submit pull requests to enhance Laptop Scout further.

-### About:
-Laptop Scout was created out of boredom, insomnia, and a passion for technology.

 Enjoy exploring Laptop Scout! 🚀